The Last Supper

 Note 2: Elsewhere in this same book, I suggest that, contrary to popular interpretation, the Lazarus event (see John 11) is almost certainly not about physical death, but about Awakening to our True Identity as and in the One.
 Several clues in that account suggest this other interpretation, not the least of which is a remark by the disciple Thomas, who, on learning that Jesus will travel to attend to the “dead” Lazarus, observes, “Let us also go, that we may die with him.”
 An unlikely wish if the death in question were bodily.
 [Return to text]

-While on the subject of Jesus and Judas, please consider the lines quoted below from the book “The Lost Gospel“ by Herbert Krosney about the “Gospel of Judas,” which, after sitting 1700 years in an Egyptian cave, was discovered and translated and then published (in 2006, by the National Geographic Society).
+Note 3: As regards the subject of Jesus and Judas, please consider the line quoted below from the book “The Lost Gospel“ by Herbert Krosney about the “Gospel of Judas,” which, after sitting one thousand seven hundred years in an Egyptian cave, was discovered and translated and then published (in 2006, by the National Geographic Society).

 I read Krosney’s book in 2017, and was astonished.
 While my premise concerning the relationship between Jesus and Judas made sense to me in 1989 when I wrote “In The Beginning” (and still does), I had never come across anything remotely like it anywhere else, and did not expect to.